Invest Gulf Free shortlist

 Can I rent out my foreign-owned apartment?

-Rules vary [VERIFY sublet licence and zone regulations] — do not assume UAE holiday-home model.
+Rules vary (confirm current official rules) — do not assume UAE holiday-home model.

 Is Saudi property a good investment for yield?